 Where the 'do nothing' base case results in the reliability standard being breached (and where it is therefore unrealistic), it may be appropriate to 'cap' the level of USE at the level reached after a certain period (e.g, 10-15 years), where this is considered uncertain.
-This avoids a situation where an exponential increase in USE in later years 109 dwarfs other market benefits and skews the RIT-T results by over-shadowing differences in market benefits between options.
+This avoids a situation where an exponential increase in USE in later years116 dwarfs other market benefits and skews the RIT-T results by over-shadowing differences in market benefits between options.

-Estimated changes in USE for each option should be valued using the most recent VCR estimate published by the AER.
+Generally, estimated changes in USE for each option should be valued using the most recent VCR estimate published by the AER.
 The AER adjusts VCR values on an annual basis using a CPI-X approach, where X is set to zero.
+However, where an investment is for the purpose of improving resilience to longer outages (greater than 12 hours), then the AER's interim Value of Network Resilience (VNR) estimates should be used, as discussed in section 6.3.2.

-At the time of updating this Handbook, the latest AER VCR values are those contained in 'AER - Annual update - VCR final decision - Appendices A to E - December 2023'110 (presented in the three tables below).
+At the time of updating this Handbook, the latest AER VCR values are those contained in the AER's final December 2024 VCR update117 (presented in the three tables below).

-NEM NSW VIC QLD SA TAS Residential 28.23 30.31 25.13 27.86 35.53 19.89
+NEM NSW VIC QLD SA TAS Residential 41.48 38.53 49.23 36.09 48.52 35.69

-Table 2: Residential VCR values (\$/kWh, real 2023)
+Table 2: Residential VCR values (\$/kWh, real 2024)